gatsbyjs/gatsby/docs/docs/how-to/custom-configuration/typescript.md

 **Note**: You have be on `gatsby@4.7.0` or higher to use Typescript in `gatsby-*` files

-## tsconfig.json

-There are at least three reasons to maintain a tsconfig.json file in a Gatsby project:

-- Testing frameworks like Jest will not use the internal Gatsby config and need some direction on what to do with TypeScript files
-- Code editors like VS Code face similar limitations to Jest, so for example the TypeScript Server in VSCode needs that config
-- Linting libraries like ESLint use the tsconfig.json file as well.

 ## Type hinting in JS files

 You can still take advantage of type hinting in Javascript files with [JSdoc](https://jsdoc.app/) by importing types from directly from Gatsby.
 You need to be on a text exitor that supports [JSdoc](https://jsdoc.app/) for this to work.